ThinkbotsAreFree/Birdy/README.md

 ```
 This unit would send `looks like Zorro lost his brave horse`.

+### Non-special characters

+Non-special characters are: uppercase and lowercase letters, digits, white-space characters, and the period.

 ### Comments

 Comments can be placed anywhere between double quotes `"..."`.
+They can contain any chararacter, except double quotes.

 Comments are ignored by the VM.